ibmresilient/resilient-community-apps/fn_calendar_invite/README.md

 These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.

 ### Proxy Server
-The app does not support a proxy server.
+The app supports a proxy server.

 ---